Applying for a Research Degree

 If you want more information before applying or if you can’t find the answer online you can get in contact with us by emailing firstname.lastname@example.org.

-If you want more information on a research area, or details on relevant academic members of staff, this can be found via the Research Institutes
+If you want more information on a research area, or details on relevant academic members of staff, this can be found searching the University home page.

 What are the Entry Requirements?